The Society of Folk Dance Historians (SFDH)

-Information: "Bakmes" is a Swedish dialect word implying "baklänges" (backwards), hence its reference to the reverse turn or backwards turn in certain dances.
-Most of these dances arre found in Western and Northern Sweden, but one also survives in the Swedish districts of Finland (Finlandsk bakmes-polka).
+Information: Bakmes is a Swedish dialect word implying "baklänges" (backwards), hence its reference to the reverse turn or backwards turn in certain dances.
+Most of these dances are found in Western and Northern Sweden, but one also survives in the Swedish districts of Finland (Finlandsk Bakmes-polka).

 Reprinted from the 1980 University of the Pacific (Stockton) Folk Dance Camp syllabus.

 Please do not copy any part of this page without including this copyright notice.